Equity & Play: The Future of Math Education

 They have gone from abstract ideas of the heart to non-negotiable ideas in drafting future curriculum.

-My personal experience of this joyous energy from thousands upon thousands attendees was a unique combination of being at the Buzzmath booth and speaking four times over the course of the week, culminating with my IGNITE Talk at NCTM in front of a large room filled to capacity.
+My personal experience of this joyous energy from thousands upon thousands attendees was a unique combination of being at the Netmath booth and speaking four times over the course of the week, culminating with my IGNITE Talk at NCTM in front of a large room filled to capacity.

 The whole week started with a wonderful equity dinner that Chris Shore(CMC-South) and I organized.
 Chris and I met for the first time back at 59th Annual CMC-South Conference in Palm Springs.
 He took up my “challenge” of asking a white male to devote a workshop to equity issues.
 Immediately after his workshop, we felt compelled to keep the conversation going in San Diego, invite more people, and go even deeper.

 That dinner, while wholly revealing, also told everyone sitting at the table, that so many more stories of equity need to be shared and emotionally absorbed before lasting changes to math education can be made.
-Naturally, I carried back the discussions back to our Buzzmath Team, who are also on their own journeys of understanding the depth of equity in math education.
+Naturally, I carried back the discussions back to our Netmath Team, who are also on their own journeys of understanding the depth of equity in math education.
 The transmission of that evening back to my colleagues energized us for the whole week, especially since we always speak passionately about how teaching math history is a critical part of math education.

-Adding energy to our booth was the fact that Buzzmath gave away 200 copies of Math Recess!
+Adding energy to our booth was the fact that Netmath gave away 200 copies of Math Recess!
 The entire premise of the book is centred on giving students time and space to play with mathematics.

 There is almost a tribal movement of equity and play.
 But, that only makes sense since each of those ideas depends heavily on the power of the collective in enhancing each of those humanistic endeavors.